How to customize fields and display them in Anqi CMS for different content models (such as articles, products)?

 </p>

-Method two: througharchiveParamsTag to traverse all custom fields (suitable for dynamic display or complex structure)
+Method two: througharchiveParamsTag to iterate through all custom fields (for dynamic display or complex structures)

-Sometimes you may want to iterate over all custom fields under a certain content model, or the structure of a field is quite complex (for example, a group of images, multiple checkbox values).
-At this time, archiveParamsTags are very useful.
-It will return an array containing all custom fields, and you can iterate through them.
+Sometimes you may want to iterate through all the custom fields under a content model, or the structure of a field is quite complex (such as an image group, multiple values of a checkbox).
+At this point,archiveParamsTags are very useful.
+They return an array containing all custom fields, which you can iterate over.

 {# 在文章或产品详情页模板中 #}